reactjs/react.dev/src/content/reference/react/Children.md

 <Pitfall>

-The `children` data structure **does not include rendered output** of the components you pass as JSX.
+The `children` data structure **does not include rendered output** of the Components you pass as JSX.
 In the example below, the `children` received by the `RowList` only contains two items rather than three:

 1. `<p>This is the first item.</p>`
 2. `<MoreRows />`